stegmaja/TSE/README.md

 If you are looking whether a triple leads to a particular configuration (e.g., the formation of BH triples) check out the function `CustomEvent` in `src/main.py` (including a working example).

-TSE runs stably with the python version and packages listed in `requirements.txt`.
+TSE runs stably with the package versions listed in `requirements.txt`.

 ### Testing and output